Newly Uncovered Russian Payments Are A Focus Of Election Investigation

 The Senate Intelligence Committee, which is conducting its own investigation into the election, requested suspicious activity reports on former ambassador Kislyak as far back as August.
 It is unclear whether senators have received those documents yet.
 The top Republican and Democrat on the committee each declined to comment.

-“All the transactions which have been carried out through the American financial system fully comply with the legislation of the United States,” said Nikolay Lakhonin, a spokesperson for the Russian embassy.
+“All the transactions which have been carried out through the American financial system fully comply with the legislation of the United States,” said Nikolay Lakhonin, a spokesperson for the Russian Embassy.
 “We are not going to comment on any concrete names and figures mentioned in BuzzFeed articles.”
 He added, “We see such leaks by US authorities as another attempt to discredit Russian official missions.”

 Kislyak, through a spokesperson, declined to comment.
 The home improvement contractor said all the payments he received were aboveboard for legitimate work.